Choosing Durable Paints for High-Traffic Areas: How to Find Products That Last

 High-quality, durable paints are the key to avoiding frequent repainting of high-traffic areas in your home.
 Specialized paints are designed to stand up to constant use and abuse without showing wear and tear.

-Have you ever painted a room in your home, only to find the new coat of paint scuffing, scratching, or peeling within a few months?
-It's frustrating, time-consuming, and expensive to have to repaint frequently.
-The key is using high-quality, durable paints designed for high-traffic, high-use areas like hallways, family rooms, kids' rooms, and staircases.
-These specialized paints are formulated to stand up to constant use and abuse without showing wear and tear.
+Have you ever painted a room only to find the fresh coat scuffing, scratching, or peeling within months?
+It’s frustrating, time-consuming, and costly to repaint so soon.
+The solution is high-quality, durable paints designed for high-traffic spaces like hallways, family rooms, kids’ rooms, and staircases.
+These paints are formulated to withstand everyday wear without showing damage.

 Introduction to High-Traffic Areas and Durable Paints

-Look for paints labeled as “durable,” “scrubbable,” or “high-traffic.”
-These are formulated to resist stains, scratches, and repeated washing.
-Popular durable paint brands include Behr Premium Plus, Sherwin Williams Duration, and Benjamin Moore Aura.
+Choose paints labeled “durable,” “scrubbable,” or “high-traffic.”
+They resist stains, scratches, and repeated washing.
+Trusted brands include Behr Premium Plus, Sherwin Williams Duration, and Benjamin Moore Aura.

 Check the scrub rating.
-Many major paint brands will provide a scrub rating, indicating how many scrubs the paint can withstand before showing wear.
-For high-traffic areas, look for a rating of at least 3,000 to 5,000 scrubs.
+Many brands list how many scrubs a finish can endure before showing wear.
+Aim for 3,000 to 5,000 scrubs for high-traffic areas.

 Understanding Durability Ratings for Interior Paints

-• Scrub Resistance (SR): Rated 1 to 5, with 5 being the most scrub-resistant.
-Look for SR 3 or higher.
+Scrub Resistance (SR): Rated 1–5, with 5 being most resistant.
+Choose SR 3 or higher.

-• Enamel paints: Oil- or water-based enamels provide a durable, scrubbable finish.
-Popular brands include Sherwin Williams ProClassic and Benjamin Moore Aura.
+Enamel paints: Both oil- and water-based enamels provide a tough, scrubbable finish.
+Popular picks include Sherwin Williams ProClassic and Benjamin Moore Aura.

 The Importance of Primers for High-Traffic Areas